How Agile are you? Free Agile Maturity Assessment

 We based the assessment primarily on the use of Scrum since it is the most widely adopted Agile method.
-The scoring of the assessment is weighted based upon the overall importance of the answer and by applying our experience to the MocSCoW prioritization model as defined by the DSDM consortium, e.g. giving a higher value to those questions that are Agile “must haves” versus Agile “could haves.”
+The scoring of the assessment is weighted based upon the overall importance of the answer and by applying our experience to the MoSCoW prioritization model as defined by the DSDM consortium, e.g. giving a higher value to those questions that are Agile "must haves" versus Agile "could haves."
 No maturity model is perfect, but ours should provide insight into where you are today, reinforce where you have come from, and give you an idea where you are going.

 The above maturity matrix is based upon the Maturity Index for Cultural Agility developed by Vodaphone UK and Hewlett Packard as presented in this paper to the UK's National Audit office.
 The online Agile self-assessment was adapted from an original source developed by Henrik Kniberg and is licensed under a Creative Commons: http://creativecommons.org/licenses/by-nc-nd/3.0/

 What you do with this information is up to you.
 This tool only presents one individual's point of view (you).
 If you want to have a number of people participate in this assessment and would like us to aggregate, summarize and make recommendations to help you on your Agile journey, please contact us.

 About the author, Dan Tousignant, PMP, ACP, CSP

 Dan is a lifelong project manager and trainer with extensive experience in managing software development projects.
 Based upon his experience, he has adopted both Agile as the primary method for developing and implementing software.
 He is passionate about the leadership emerging from self-organizing teams.